 An international honorary society in English, Sigma Tau Delta was founded in 1924 and chartered at Hampden-Sydney in 1990.
 It recognizes excellence and encourages further achievement in English language and literature studies, and it seeks to foster creative and critical writing.
-A member must have a B or greater average in at least three English courses, one of which can be a creative writing course, have at least a 3.0 average in completed English courses; and have an overall GPA of 3.0 or better.
+A member must have taken at least three English courses, one of which can be a creative writing course; have at least a 3.0 average in completed English courses; and have an overall GPA of 3.0 or better.

 Dr. Abigail Horne

 Theta Alpha Kappa is a national honorary society founded to promote the academic study of religion.
 The local chapter inducted its first class of Hampden-Sydney students in 1991.